Even The Hamburglar Might Like McDonald's New Vegan Burger (We Did)

 It's good.

 At least, I think it's good.
-Firm, weighty, a tiny bit smoky with a strange — but not unpleasant —note of instant ramen, the patty comes topped with a generous dose of McFeast sauce (a vegan "special sauce"), lettuce, tomato, onion and pickles.
+Firm, weighty, a tiny bit smoky with a strange — but not unpleasant — note of instant ramen, the patty comes topped with a generous dose of McFeast sauce (a vegan "special sauce"), lettuce, tomato, onion and pickles.

-The rest of my family, who generally default to plain cheeseburgers and McNuggets, declared the McVegan "very tolerable," "ok" and "in the middle."
-"It tastes like beans," adds my youngest before returning to her barbeque sauce.
+The rest of my family, which generally defaults to plain cheeseburgers and McNuggets, declared the McVegan "very tolerable," "OK" and "in the middle."
+"It tastes like beans," adds my youngest before returning to her barbecue sauce.

-The other McVegan eaters I spot/accost in this mall in the southern city of Malmö are more enthusiastic.
-Sine Gamst, visiting from Copenhagen with her daughter and partner, has been vegetarian since 16.
+The other McVegan eaters I spot/accost in this mall in the southern city of Malmo are more enthusiastic.
+Sine Gamst, visiting from Copenhagen with her daughter and partner, has been vegetarian since age 16.
 She takes a bite.
 "It's good!
 I like when the texture is a little hard, so you can feel something between your teeth."

-Upstairs is 23-year-old Rama Bytyqi, a self-described "meat guy" from Malmö who says he doesn't know a single vegetarian.
-He ordered the McVegan just to try something new (perhaps swayed by the advertising he's been seeing all over the place).
+Upstairs is 23-year-old Rama Bytyqi, a self-described "meat guy" from Malmo who says he doesn't know a single vegetarian.
+He ordered the McVegan just to try something new (perhaps swayed by the advertising he has been seeing all over the place).
 "It was like meat.
 It was a good experience — I really like it," he says, adding that he'll probably order it again.

 It's stories like this last one that make Francesca Vilches happy.
-She's head of consumer issues at Animal Rights Sweden, and a vegan who admits she had mixed feelings when she heard about the McDonald's launch.
+The head of consumer issues at Animal Rights Sweden, she's a vegan who admits she had mixed feelings when she heard about the McDonald's launch.

 "My first thought was, well that's about time!"
-Viches says.
-(Another burger chain in Sweden, Max, has had a vegan sandwich on the menu for two years).
+Vilches says.
+(Another burger chain in Sweden, Max, has had a vegan sandwich on the menu for two years.)
 "But I was very happy.
 I was, like, wow, that's a big step, because they're a big player and that means they think this is the future."
 She laughs.
 "And then all the other reactions came after."

 But based on her organization's research, Vilches knows that what often stops people from going fully vegan (aside from, you know, cheese) is the feeling of not wanting to be the odd one out in restaurant situations, and she sees this mainstreaming as a step in remedying that.

 In any case, it looks like the McVegan is in Scandinavia to stay.
-(So far McDonald's is mum on plans for the U.S. market).
-In Finland, the burger is selling "as estimated," while in Sweden, the 150,000 sold in January was "far above estimates," according to McDonald's Ekstam.
+(So far McDonald's is mum on plans for the U.S. market.)
+In Finland, the burger is selling "as estimated," while in Sweden, the 150,000 sold in January were "far above estimates," according to McDonald's Ekstam.
 He even hints that customers may soon be seeing the McVegan patty in other burger builds.
-Exactly what that means remains to be seen, but if McDonald's is looking for suggestions, one extremely flexible flexitarian from Finland has an idea to share: just add bacon.
+Exactly what that means remains to be seen, but if McDonald's is looking for suggestions, one extremely flexible flexitarian from Finland has an idea to share: Just add bacon.